clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 * Full disk encryption using `Linux Unified Key Setup`_ (LUKS)  is available during installation.

-* Use the PAM cracklib module to harden user login and password security:
+* Use of the PAM cracklib module to harden user login and password security:

     - No default username or root password set out of the box with
       |CL|, you will be asked to set your own password immediately.